yyajima21/yyajima21.github.io/_pages/project.md

 ## RoboJackets
 ![RoboJackets](/images/robonav/robonav_team.jpg)
 <br /><br />
 [RoboJackets](https://robojackets.org/) is a student run competitive robotics team at Georgia Tech.
 Within this organization, I am a part of the [RoboNav Team](https://robojackets.org/teams/robonav/) working for computer vision projects such as object detection, classification and point cloud processing using deep learning approach.
-For further information, please see details below.
+For further information, please see details below (Photo Credit: RoboJackets).

 <ul>{% for post in site.robonav %}
   {% include archive-single-cv.html %}